marc1307/unexclusivy-spotify-podcasts/README.md

 Known Issues:
 -------------
-- Spotify API does not provide file size for Media
 - Media URLs don't have file extension ->  Apple Podcasts will fail to download the episodes (streaming still works)
 ```
 error	10:50:58.255959+0100	Podcasts	Validation failed with error Invalid asset: The original extension and resolved extension were not playable for episode url Optional(https://anon-podcast.scdn.co/099169162529dd064475edb69b80f979fa6c8d76)